kingl0w/ScaffGen/README.md

 ## Features

 - Accepts natural language like:
-  `A Spring Boot backend with a Svelte frontend and PostgreSQL`
+  `A Flask API with SQLite and a Svelte frontend`
 - Outputs a clean, structured folder layout
 - Interactive: delete nodes, retry prompt, modify before building
 - Build your file/folder structure instantly in any directory